filipviz/move-docs/content/en/docs/Guides/what-is-a-treasury.md

 +++
-description = "Treasuries are where digital assets are stored and can be managed from, where the assets are managed by more than one party, usually in the form of a multi-signature wallet.
-Generally, treasuries are managed or directed by a group of people that own governance tokens that represent an amount of decision-making authority over a treasury’s assets. " draft = true images = [] lead = "Treasuries are where digital assets are stored and can be managed from, where the assets are managed by more than one party, usually in the form of a multi-signature wallet.
-Generally, treasuries are managed or directed by a group of people that own governance tokens that represent an amount of decision-making authority over a treasury’s assets. " title = "What is a Treasury?" weight = 30
+description = "Treasuries are where digital assets are stored and can be managed from, usually in the form of a multi-signature wallet, and are governed by token holders. " draft = true images = [] lead = "" title = "What is a Treasury?" weight = 1

 +++
 # Definition